Brazil Safely: Travel More and Better

 • Be especially careful at traffic lights.

-• If you are driving outside the city at night, avoid stopping on the shoulder – if you must stop, try to stop in a well-lit area.
+• If you are driving outside the city at night, avoid stopping on the shoulder.
+If you must stop, try to stop in a well-lit area.

 •